Ocean's health service directory helps providers locate other health service providers who can provide services for their patients.

 It is important to be aware that any malicious user on the Internet could attempt to sign up for an Ocean account and impersonate a real-world healthcare provider by claiming a listing in the directory.
 Unlike a public phone, a published fax number or a physical mailing address, this user could directly receive personal health information (for example, in the form of an eReferral sent by an unwitting referrer), unless appropriate safeguards are in place.

-For pragmatic reasons related to clinician onboarding, this initial sign-up and claiming process is permitted by Ocean, despite the possibility of an illegitimate claimant.
+This initial sign-up and claiming process is permitted by Ocean (for the sake of ease-of-use when onboarding on new clinicians), despite the possibility of an illegitimate claimant.
 To alert referrers and other healthcare providers to this risk, these listings are considered "unvalidated" and are marked with a warning in the directory:

-As a HINP, you are able to validate that the user's listing claim is legitimate.
-To be confident in this validation step, at a minimum:
+A HINP is able to validate that the user's listing claim is legitimate.
+To be confident in this validation step, at a minimum, the HINP must first:

-- You must have spoken with an individual in person or on the phone and verified their recent intent to claim this listing in Ocean.
+- Speak with an individual in person or on the phone and verified their recent intent to claim this listing in Ocean.

-- You must have objective evidence that this individual has the authority to act on behalf of the clinic (e.g., by calling them using the clinic's public phone number)
+- Have objective evidence that this individual has the authority to act on behalf of the clinic (e.g., by calling them using the clinic's public phone number)

-- You must have validated the listing's contact information using an external source such as a public Internet page or the CPSO directory (in the aforementioned article)
+- Validate the listing's contact information using an external source such as a public Internet page or the CPSO directory (in the aforementioned article)

 2. Provider Consent and Commitment

-Prior to validating a listing claim, your HINP should have a standard agreement in place with the provider.
+Prior to validating a listing claim, the HINP should have a standard agreement in place with the provider.
 The agreement should include, at a minimum:

 - Roles and responsibilities of the provider acting as an Ocean message recipient.

-- A review of how the services may affect the privacy of the individuals who are subject of the information (e.g., a PIA).
+- A review of how the services may affect the privacy of the individuals who are subject of the information (e.g., a Privacy Impact Assessment).

 - An agreement to comply with the restrictions and conditions in accordance with PIPEDA and/or local provincial privacy law.